Blade II: Plot

-Entering the Reaper nest, the team spreads out.
-Lighthammer transforms into a Reaper and kills Snowman.
+Entering the Reaper nest at dawn, Lighthammer transforms into a Reaper and kills Snowman.
 Verlaine sacrifices herself to kill Lighthammer by exposing them both to sunlight.
-Chupa and Reinhardt attack Whistler, who sprays Chupa with a Reaper pheromone.
-This attracts a horde which kills Chupa and Whistler escapes.
-Asad and Nyssa are ambushed and Asad is killed.
-Blade saves Nyssa and uses the UV-bomb which kills all of the Reapers except for Nomak.
+Chupa turns on Whistler in retaliation for Priest's death, but Whistler secretly releases a cartridge of Reaper pheromones into the air, luring a horde that kills and devours Chupa.
+Asad and Nyssa are ambushed, and Asad is killed.
+Blade saves Nyssa and detonates the UV bomb, killing all the Reapers except Nomak.
 Nyssa and Reinhardt manage to evade the blast, but Nyssa is seriously injured until Blade allows her to drink his blood to survive.

-Damaskinos' forces betray and capture Blade, Whistler, and Scud.
-It is revealed that the Reapers exist as a result of Damaskinos' efforts to engineer a stronger breed of vampires.
-Nomak, the first Reaper, is his own son, whom Damaskinos considers a failure due to his weakness to sunlight.
-Scud reveals himself to be one of Damaskinos' familiars, but Blade, who already suspected this, kills him with the explosive he planted on Reinhardt earlier.
-Damaskinos plans to harvest Blade’s blood in order to develop an immunity to sunlight and create a new and entirely invincible breed of vampires.
-Whistler escapes Reinhardt and frees a nearly drained Blade, who falls into Damaskinos' blood pool, restoring his strength.
-He fights his way through Damaskinos' henchmen and kills Reinhardt.
+Damaskinos's forces arrive and capture Blade, Whistler, and Scud.
+Damaskinos revealed that the Reapers exist due to his efforts to engineer a stronger breed of vampires devoid of their natural weaknesses.
+Nomak, the first Reaper, is his own son, whom Damaskinos considers a failure.
+Scud reveals himself to be one of Damaskinos's familiars, but Blade, who already suspected this, kills him with the explosive he planted on Reinhardt earlier, which Scud originally thought was a dud until Blade secretly swapped it with a real explosive.

+Damaskinos plans to harvest Blade's blood to develop an immunity to sunlight and create a new, invincible breed of vampires.
+Whistler frees himself, escapes from Reinhardt, and rescues a weakened Blade.
+Reinhardt shoots at the two, but Blade falls into Damaskinos's blood pool, restoring his strength.
+He fights his way through Damaskinos's henchmen and kills Reinhardt.

-Nomak enters Damaskinos' stronghold seeking revenge on his father.
-Nyssa betrays Damaskinos by sealing off their escape route to the heliport and Damaskinos is killed by Nomak after failing to negotiate with him.
-Nomak then bites Nyssa, drinking her blood.
-Blade and Nomak engage in battle and Blade stabs Nomak in his only weak spot.
-With his revenge complete, and wanting to end his suffering, Nomak kills himself with Blade's sword.
-Fulfilling Nyssa's wish of dying as a vampire, Blade takes her outside and embraces her as her body disintegrates due to the sunrise.
-Sometime later in London, Blade kills Rush, the vampire that escaped in Prague.
+Nomak enters Damaskinos's stronghold, seeking revenge on his father.
+Nyssa, seeing how her father holds no regard for his own offspring, betrays Damaskinos by sealing off their escape route, and Nomak kills Damaskinos after failing to negotiate with him.
+Nomak then bites Nyssa, infecting her with the Reaper virus.
+Blade and Nomak engage in battle, and he manages to stab Nomak through his encased heart.
+Wanting to end his suffering, Nomak kills himself with Blade's sword.
+Fulfilling Nyssa's dying wish, Blade takes her outside and embraces her as her body disintegrates from the sunrise.
+Sometime later in London, Blade tracks down Rush to a strip club booth and kills him.